The Kinematics of Completely-Faceted Surfaces: Topological Events

 The principal difficulty in this process occurs during the reconnection step (Figure~\ref{fig: facet-removal-illustration}c).
 Here, we are assigning new neighbor relationships to the far-field facets, which also involves the creation of new edges and junctions to form boundaries between them.
-In other cellular-network problems, these neighbor relationships (and hence the reconnection) is usually chosen randomly, under the reasoning that any error introduced is small enough to neglect and quickly corrected \footnote{ See, however, \cite{levitan-domany-1995,levitan-domany-1996}, where the effects of this random choice in soap froths is investigated and found to be significant.
-A deterministic method of re-connection is proposed, based on the assumption that a cell loses sides as it shrinks until it has only three. } .
+In other cellular-network problems, these neighbor relationships (and hence the reconnection) is usually chosen randomly, under the reasoning that any error introduced is small enough to neglect and quickly corrected \footnote{See, however, \cite{levitan-domany-1995,levitan-domany-1996}, where the effects of this random choice in soap froths is investigated and found to be significant.
+A deterministic method of re-connection is proposed, based on the assumption that a cell loses sides as it shrinks until it has only three. }.
 However, because the faceted-surface network represents a piecewise-planar geometrical surface, we are not free to choose randomly.
 Since each facet in the far field has a normal and a local height, neighbor relationships determine junction locations and thus edge placement.
-However, the final reconnection must be geometrically consistent -- all facets must be simply connected, and thus no edges may intersect.
-If we were to randomly choose our neighbor relationships, the resulting reconnection would likely fail this test, and would thus represent a non-physical ``surface.''
-To guarantee a geometrically consistent reconnection, we must search through all \emph{virtual} reconnections until we find one that does not result in any self-intersecting facets.
+However, the final reconnection must be geometrically consistent - all facets must be simply connected, and thus no edges may intersect.
+If we were to randomly choose our neighbor relationships, the resulting reconnection would likely fail this test, and would thus represent a non-physical {}``surface.''